mg979/vim-yanktools/README.md

   elements of the stack, and keeping properties of the last paste command (autoformat, paste before, etc).

-* __Manual and Recording modes__: stacks will be filled with specific mappings, or automatically at every yank/delete operation, respectively.
-Can be toggled.

 * __Preservation of unnamed register__: c, C, x, X, Del, visual paste

 * __Swap-&-paste__: cycle among stack elements, or show them in popup/preview